lenashimizu/Ice-Walker-Bot/README.md

 To use:
 install python (tested on 3.12, should work on other versions too tho)

-install pyautogui, pillow and keyboard libraries using in a command prompt window (cmd)
+install pyautogui, pillow and keyboard libraries in a command prompt window (cmd) using:

 `pip install pyautogui keyboard pillow`